monsoonmaelstrom/book2/book2.md

 “Alright, let’s become invisible,” I say as I wait for his nod before stepping through the door.

-Outside visibility is down to no more than ten feet, even less in some places.
+Outside, visibility is down to no more than ten feet, even less in some places.
 If anyone is following us by line of sight they’ll have to be close enough that we’ll know it, and right now they shouldn’t be able to follow by tracking our magic.
 It’s the best I can do.
 I hope it’s good enough as I tug Liam into a fast walk.
 We’re both quiet as we move through the fog.

 The Ginnelstreet flat is about three miles away, the fog should last more than long enough to make it there before it begins to dissipate.
-I keep an eye on Liam as we walk since I’m truly not sure how long he can maintain keeping his energy meridians dimmed down.
+I keep an eye on Liam as we walk, since I’m truly not sure how long he can maintain keeping his energy meridians dimmed down.

 We walk for about twenty minutes when Liam suddenly pulls me sideways against the nearest wall pressing a finger against his lips.
 I strain to hear whatever it is he thinks he heard that has us pressed up against the wall, waiting.
 One minute goes by, then another.
 Liam holds us unmoving, then finally I hear it.
 A careful shuffling forward.
 The sound of someone following us.
-Someone who stopped when we stopped, but is now unsure since we’ve been unmoving for so long.
+Someone who stopped when we stopped, but is now unsure since we’ve been motionless for so long.
 Someone creeping along.

 Liam releases my hand when he’s sure I’ve heard what he has, and I see a knife in his palm.
 As soon as the man following us has walked past, Liam moves to slam the pommel of the knife into the back of his head.
 The man drops.